-We completely missed the beauty of our camping spot the night before, because of the shitty weather.
+We completely missed the beauty of our wild camping spot the night before, because of the shitty weather.
 This eventually turned into a PERFECT morning.
 We made sure to take our time and enjoy the beauty of our little camping site.

 We continued our way up the Kystriksveien, continuously hugging the coastline.
 The blue emerald waters were beautiful, and the sun kept shining the entire day.

 We also had to take the ferry a couple of times.
 Unfortunately, we underestimated the time it took to wait for these ferries and decided after our 4th ferry that we'd had enough.
 We were going to start looking for another camping site.